-- "Personal Data" has the same meaning as in the Data Protection Law, 2017; - "Premium Grade Gasoline" means gasoline of a specific grade and type which accords with the standards defined (or established) by the Fuels Standards Committee: - "Product" means a physical item that is provided, or caused to be provided, by the Sectoral Provider to a Consumer; - "Quarter" means a period of three (3) calendar months commencing 1 January, 1 April, 1 July, and 1 October; - "Regular Grade Gasoline" means gasoline of a specific grade and type which accords with the standards defined (or established) by the Fuels Standards Committee: - "Retail sale" means a sale to an end user who has no written supply agreement or written contract with the supplier in respect of the sale; and non-retail sale has an opposite meaning; - "Retail outlet" means a regulated premises from which fuel products are dispensed for trade; - "Restrict" means any action taken by a Sectoral Provider to limit temporarily a Consumer's access to a Product or Service provided to that Consumer by the Sectoral Provider; - "Significant Market Power" or "SMP" means where a Sectoral Provider, either individually or jointly with others, enjoys a position of economic strength affording it the power to behave to an appreciable extent independently of its competitors, customers and ultimately consumers; - "Sales Representative" means anyone who is directly or indirectly employed or contracted by the Sectoral Provider to sell, offer to sell, or otherwise promote the Sectoral Provider's Services and Products on its behalf; - "Security Deposit" means a payment collected by a Sectoral Provider from a Consumer to mitigate any actual or perceived credit risk which the Sectoral Provider assumes in providing a Product or Service to that Consumer; - "Service" means a Service offered or provided to a Consumer in relation to engine fuel or dangerous substances by a Sectoral Provider - "sectoral participant" means a person who provides, uses or seeks to use utility services in a sectoral utility, but does not include the Office; - "Sectoral Provider" has the same meaning as in Utility Regulation and Competition Law;
+"Personal Data" has the same meaning as in the Data Protection Law;

+"Premium Grade Gasoline" means gasoline of a specific grade and type which accords with the standards defined (or established) by the Fuels Standards Committee:

+"Product" means a physical item that is provided, or caused to be provided, by the Sectoral Provider to a Consumer;

+"Quarter" means a period of three (3) calendar months commencing 1 January, 1 April, 1 July, and 1 October;

+"Regular Grade Gasoline" means gasoline of a specific grade and type which accords with the standards defined (or established) by the Fuels Standards Committee;

+"Retail sale" means a sale to an end user who has no written supply agreement or written contract with the supplier in respect of the sale; and non-retail sale has an opposite meaning;

+"Retail outlet" means a regulated premises from which fuel products are dispensed for trade:

+"Restrict" means any action taken by a Sectoral Provider to limit temporarily a Consumer's access to a Product or Service provided to that Consumer by the Sectoral Provider;

+"Significant Market Power" or "SMP" means where a Sectoral Provider, either individually or jointly with others, enjoys a position of economic strength affording it the power to behave to an appreciable extent independently of its competitors, customers and ultimately consumers;

+"Sales Representative" means anyone who is directly or indirectly employed or contracted by the Sectoral Provider to sell, offer to sell, or otherwise promote the Sectoral Provider's Services and Products on its behalf;

+"Security Deposit" means a payment collected by a Sectoral Provider from a Consumer to mitigate any actual or perceived credit risk which the Sectoral Provider assumes in providing a Product or Service to that Consumer;

+"Service" means a Service offered or provided to a Consumer in relation to engine fuel or dangerous substances by a Sectoral Provider

-- "Spoken Communication" means verbal communication (including such things as recordings) with a Consumer about the provision of a Service and /or Product. - "Suspend" means any action taken by a Sectoral Provider to cause Suspension; - "Suspension" means the temporary prevention of use by a Sectoral Provider of a Service provided to a Consumer; and - "Verbal Complaint" means a Complaint made in person or over the telephone. - "Website" means any locations connected to the internet that maintains one or more pages on the world-wide web, applications and social media feeds. - 3.
-These regulations apply to all fuels that are supplied, or available or intended for supply, for use in an internal combustion engine or direct combustion, other than - - (a) Any fuels which have been modified, additised, adulterated or altered in any form after it has been purchased and/or received from a Sectoral Provider. - (b) Any Dangerous Substances may be exempted by the Fuels Standards Committee through a notice published from time to time by the Office.
+- "sectoral participant" means a person who provides, uses or seeks to use utility services in a sectoral utility, but does not include the Office; - "Sectoral Provider" has the same meaning as in Utility Regulation and Competition Law; - "Spoken Communication" means verbal communication (including such things as recordings) with a Consumer about the provision of a Service and /or Product. - "Suspend" means any action taken by a Sectoral Provider to cause Suspension; - "Suspension" means the temporary prevention of use by a Sectoral Provider of a Service provided to a Consumer; and - "Verbal Complaint" means a Complaint made in person or over the telephone. - "Website" means any locations connected to the internet that maintains one or more pages on the world-wide web, applications and social media feeds. - 3.
+These regulations apply to all fuels that are supplied, or available or intended for supply, for use in an internal combustion engine or direct combustion, other than - - (a) Any fuels which have been modified, additised, adulterated or altered in any form after it has been purchased and/or received from a Sectoral Provider. - (b) Any Dangerous Substances which do not qualify for protection under these regulation by the Fuels Standards Committee as determined and published from time to time by the Office